Copper is good for more than pennies or pretty pots and pans. As an essential mineral, your body depends on copper to carry out basic life functions.

 Magnesium is essential in over 300 metabolic processes in your body.
 According to Oregon Status University's Linus Pauling Institute, about half of American adults don't get enough magnesium.

 Whether you spit the shells or opt for a bag of just kernels, sunflower seeds are a great source of copper and other important nutrients.
-One ounce of dry-roasted sunflower seeds has 56 percent DV of copper.
+One ounce of dry-roasted sunflower seeds has 0.5 milligrams or 56 percent DV of copper.

 Sunflower seeds are also a great source of vitamin E, a fat-soluble vitamin with antioxidant properties.
-You can get vitamin E from supplements, but they may not offer the same benefits as the antioxidants that are found naturally in food, the Mayo Clinic explains.
+You can get vitamin E from supplements, but they may not offer the same benefits as the antioxidants that are found naturally in food, per the Mayo Clinic.

-Avocados top the list of fruits high in copper (other copper-rich fruits include durian, guava, pomegranate and mango) with 42 percent DV of copper in one avocado.
+Avocados top the list of fruits high in copper (other copper-rich fruits include durian, guava, pomegranate and mango) with 0.4 milligrams or 42 percent DV of copper in one avocado.

 - National Library of Medicine: "Copper in Diets"